pranav271103/Reputation-Monitor/docs/developer_guide.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/pranav271103/Reputation-Monitor/blob/main/LICENSE) in the repository for details.